owingit/owingit.github.io/_photo_gallery/mmmm.md

 ---
 image_path: /images/mmmm.jpg
-title: Nobody is awake to observe: is it beautiful?
+title: if nobody observes the beauty is it still there
 ---